lsst-dm/dmtn-155/index.rst

   - "I'm not sure what the answer is, but this question would be perfect for the Support category at Community.lsst.org.
 Please try posting in there as a new topic?"
   - As a side note, if you think a particular DM staff member has the answer, please ask them privately or in the ``#dm-support`` Slack channel if they are interested in responding, instead of mentioning them publicly on Community.

-- An answer was already provided in the Slack channel and now you want to move the discussion to the Community forum.
+- An answer is inadvertently posted to a question in a Slack channel, and now you want to move the discussion to the Community forum.

   - "This is a great discussion that I'm sure will be of interest to others as well.
 Would you mind posting your question as a new topic in the Support category, so that we can continue this discussion there?"
   - "This is a great discussion that I'm sure will be of interest to others as well.
 I have posted this question and responses so far in the Support category at Community.lsst.org.
 Let's continue discussion in that thread."